-- 201.2.1 Annual Membership-Annual membership for clubs is from the date of registration through December 31 of that year; however, a club applying for membership on or after October 1 will receive membership valid through December 31 of the following year. - 201.2.2 Club Membership Application-Clubs may apply for membership through the USMS website or by obtaining an application form from the registrar of the LMSC.
-Renewal forms will be accepted October 1 for the next registration year. - 201.2.3 Membership Fee-The annual membership fee is composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC. - 201.2.4 Changing LMSC Affiliation-A club wishing to change its LMSC affiliation must approve such change by a majority vote of its general membership at a regular club meeting or at a special meeting called for that purpose, with the vote duly certified by the club's president and secretary.
+- B For CCS clubs: a national membership fee established by the Board of Directors or the House of Delegates. - 201.2.4 Changing LMSC Affiliation-A club wishing to change its LMSC affiliation must approve such change by a majority vote of its general membership at a regular club meeting or at a special meeting called for that purpose, with the vote duly certified by the club's president and secretary.
 The transfer also must be approved by a majority vote of the officers of the club's current and proposed LMSCs.
 If approved, the transfer shall be effective 60 days after receipt of written notice by the National Office.